mmukul/DevSecOpsTrainingCourse/README.md

-## DevSecOps & Security Online Instructor-Led Training Course:
+## DevSecOps Foundational Online Instructor-Led Training Course:

-This course prepare you for Secure SDLC, Infrastructure as Code Security, SAST, DAST, Runtime Security, Container Security, Compliance and Audit, Threat Modelling.

 ### About Me:-
 18 years of total professional experience with IC, Architect, Consultant role and a freelance trainer as well as assist in Interview preparation, consult and Architect on projects in DevOps, DevSecOps, IaC,  Application Security and Container / Kubernetes Security.